The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 1.
 A Local Union officer against whom charges have been filed in accordance with the trial procedure established by the Constitution of the International Union, UAW may be suspended from office pending the outcome of the trial, by a two-thirds (2/3) vote of the Joint Council.

 Section 2.
-A steward or Campus Unit representative to the Joint Council may be recalled by the members she or he represents for failure to perform the duties of the office.
-In order to recall a Steward or Campus Unit Joint Council representative, at least twenty- five percent (25%) of the members she or he represents must sign a valid recall petition, setting forth specific complaints of the Steward’s or Campus Unit Joint Council representative’s failure to perform the duties of the office, and must file such petition with the Local Union Recording Secretary.
+A steward or Campus Unit representative to the Joint Council may be recalled by the members they represent for failure to perform the duties of the office.
+In order to recall a Steward or Campus Unit Joint Council representative, at least twenty-five percent (25%) of the in-unit members they represent must sign a valid recall petition, setting forth specific complaints of the Steward’s or Campus Unit Joint Council representative’s failure to perform the duties of the office, and must file such petition with the Local Union Recording Secretary.

 Section 3.
 A special meeting for recall shall be held within thirty (30) days of the filing of such a petition, except that no such special meeting for recall shall be held in the months of June, July, August, or September.
 If a valid recall petition is presented after May 1 but before September 2, then the special meeting for recall shall be scheduled for the month of October.
 The members shall be properly notified of the place, date, and time of any special meeting for recall at least fifteen (15) days prior to the meeting.

 Section 1.
-Consistent with the Constitution of the International Union, UAW, a member feeling her/himself aggrieved by any action, inaction or decision of the Local Union, Campus Unit, or one of its representatives must initiate her/his complaint or appeal within thirty (30) days of the time s/he is aware, or reasonably should have been aware of the action, inaction or decision.
+Consistent with the Constitution of the International Union, UAW, a member feeling themself aggrieved by any action, inaction or decision of the Local Union, Campus Unit, or one of its representatives must initiate their complaint or appeal within thirty (30) days of the time they were aware, or reasonably should have been aware of the action, inaction or decision.
 This appeal shall be made to the membership or delegate body immediately responsible for the official, officer action or decision under challenge.

 Section 2.
 A member who files an appeal at the Campus Unit shall be able to appeal to the Local Union within thirty (30) days of the response of the Campus Unit.